lorax521/DurangoGleaningApp/README.md

 ### Bugs
 List of the known bugs:
-* The green icon does not disappear following the creation of a point.
+* When using geoprocessing functions sometimes points get stuck or do not appear.
+This is a problem communicating with the database.
 Work around: refresh page.
-* The point does not always disapear when deleting a point.
+* The point does not always appear/disapear when creating/deleting a point.
 In this case, generally the database is updated properly, but the post processes slower than the function to remove the point.
 Work around: refresh page.
 * The do_delete SQL function does not work when writing data types other than text[].
 Work around: keep all new data types as text.

 ### Support or Contact